jeremymeadows/pyshell/README.md

 ![](pie_shell.png)

 PyShell is a simple shell built on top of the Python interpreter.
-Any valid Python is also valid PyShell, and it aims to implement all the important shell features plus some extra useful ones:
+Any valid Python is also valid PyShell, and it aims to implement all the important shell features plus some extra useful ones (features in development):
 - [x] custom commands
 - [x] swap between interactive and non-interactive modes
 - [ ] completion
 - [x] file output redirection
+- [x] command substitution
 - [ ] pipelines
-- [ ] sharing variables between python and shell commands
+- [ ] sharing variables between Python and shell commands
-- [ ] intersperce Python and shell in a single function / command substitution
+- [ ] intersperce Python and shell in a function
 - [ ] background jobs / process management

 ## Running PyShell